3DPrinterAdvice.comUpdated April 2026

 View on Amazon

-The Messy Truth I'll be honest: resin printing is more work than FDM.
+The Messy Truth we'll be honest: resin printing is more work than FDM.
 Every single print needs post-processing: 1.
 Drain excess resin 2.
 Wash in IPA or water (depending on resin type) 3.
 UV cure to fully harden 4.
 Remove supports and clean up

 Budget 20-30 minutes for this, regardless of how small the print is.
 It gets routine, but it's always there.